Recorded on Friday, December 16, 2022

 Presented in partnership with the Association of Counseling Sexology & Sexual Wellness (ACSSW)

-When attended in full, offers 2.0 CEs for Psychologists, 2.0 IL CEUs for Social Workers, 2.0 BBS CEUs for Counselors and Social Workers, 2.0 NBCC Clock Hours
+When attended in full, offers 2.0 CEs for Psychologists, 2.0 IL CEUs for Social Workers, or 2.0 BBS CEUs for Counselors and Social Workers.

 This presentation uses Critical Race Theory (CRT) as a lens to explore two clinical cases and the utility of self-awareness and self-disclosure in therapy and supervision.
 Critical Race Theory (CRT) has garnered much attention over the past ten years but has been around since the Civil Rights and feminist movements of the late 1960’s and 1970’s.
 With a focus on individual perspective and racial subjectivity, CRT sheds light upon some of the structural inequities embedded within White supremacy that impact individual, relational, and systemic functioning.
 The field of sex therapy is no exception as some of its research, clinical ideologies, and praxis leave minimal space for visibility and viability for practitioners of color.